Bandwidth/bandwidth-cli/README.md

 Site successfully deleted.
 ```

+Or force delete all necessary components to delete the site, including all nested sip peers..

 ```
 >bandwidth delete site 37731 --force --verbose
 Phone numbers associated with sip peer 625370 have been disconnected        //applications are disconnected but not deleted.